wopian/kitsu/README.md

 [![cc maintainability badge]][cc maintainability] [![cc coverage badge]][cc coverage]

-A Simple framework agnostic [JSON:API] client for [Kitsu.io] and other spec compliant APIs
+A Simple and lightweight framework agnostic [JSON:API] client for [Kitsu.io] and other APIs

-*For breaking changes in 3.0, check the [CHANGELOG][BREAKING]*
+*Check out the [Migration Guide] for breaking changes and new features in `4.x`*

 ## Features

-- Fully JSON-API compliant
+- JSON-API 1.0 compliant
 - Automatically links relationships to data
 - Works in Node and on the web
 - Uses the [Promise] API